-Except as otherwise indicated, the above discussion and tables assume no exercise of the underwriters' option to purchase additional shares of our common stock.
-If the underwriters exercise their option to purchase additional shares of our common stock in full, our existing stockholders would own % and our new investors would own % of the total number of shares of our common stock outstanding upon the completion of this offering.
+Except as otherwise indicated, the above discussion and tables assume no exercise of the underwriters' option to purchase 1,384,650 additional shares of our common stock.
+If the underwriters exercise their option to purchase additional shares of our common stock in full, our existing stockholders would own 86.9% and our new investors would own 13.1% of the total number of shares of our common stock outstanding upon the completion of this offering.

-The number of shares of our common stock to be outstanding after this offering is based on 210,918,254 shares of our common stock outstanding as of March 31, 2017, and excludes:
+The number of shares of our common stock to be outstanding after this offering is based on 70,305,768 shares of our common stock outstanding as of March 31, 2017, and excludes:

-- 39,068,334 shares of our common stock issuable upon the exercise of options outstanding as of March 31, 2017, with a weighted-average exercise price of \$1.97 per share; and - shares of our common stock reserved for future issuance under our stock-based compensation plans, consisting of (1) 15,039,960 shares of our common stock reserved for future issuance under our Amended and Restated 2004 Equity Incentive Plan, which shares will be added to the shares to be reserved under our 2017 Equity Incentive Plan in connection with this offering, and (2) shares of our common stock reserved for future issuance under our 2017 Equity Incentive Plan, which will become effective in connection with this offering.
+- 13,022,183 shares of our common stock issuable upon the exercise of options outstanding as of March 31, 2017, with a weighted-average exercise price of \$5.91 per share; - 1,048,316 shares of our common stock issuable upon exercise of options granted between April 1, 2017 and June 28, 2017, with an exercise price of \$10.80 per share; and - 10,314,250 shares of our common stock reserved for future issuance under our stock-based compensation plans, consisting of (1) 5,014,250 shares of our common stock reserved for future issuance under our Amended and Restated 2004 Equity Incentive Plan as of March 31, 2017, which shares will be added to the shares to be reserved under our 2017 Equity Incentive Plan in connection with this offering, (2) 3,700,000 shares of our common stock reserved for future issuance under our 2017 Equity Incentive Plan, which will become effective on the date immediately prior to the date of this prospectus, and (3) 1,600,000 shares of our common stock reserved for future issuance under our 2017 Employee Stock Purchase Plan, which will become effective on the date of this prospectus.